How did you lose your virginity? What was it like?

-I lost my virginity to a nice woman at an office party when I was 25.
+I lost mine to a nice woman in HR at the office party when I was 25.
 I was working in a huge antiquated office, like the House Of Usher.
 I worked up in an eyrie.
 She worked down in the basement with people who rarely saw the sun (it was Glasgow; few of us did).
 When I first saw her, I was holding a brass door handle, and my first idle thought was that someone must have wired it up as a practical joke, as I felt what I assumed was an electric shock.
 Completely out of character, I took her by the hand and led her to one of the partner’s rooms, where we did the deed on an uncomfortable nylon carpet.

 I suppose a lot of men have had similar experiences.
 It just comes as such a relief.
 You don’t assess the quality of the sex, you’re just glad to say to yourself you’re normal.
 Although in my case that would have been a bit of a stretch.
+For women on the other side, the experience can often be distinctly disheartening.

 The funny thing was, that didn’t open up a path for me of carefree sexuality.
 I don’t think I had sex again for another 5 years, and this lingering sense of there being something wrong eventually took me into therapy when I was 29.
 The therapy itself didn’t do much, but suddenly, a year or so into the therapy, I suddenly started having sex with a lot of people, I assume to give me something to talk to my therapist about, who had significant shortcomings as a conversationalist.